1700-1800 Age of Enlightenment

 You can probably tell already that the Enlightenment was anti-clerical; it was, for the most part, opposed to traditional Catholicism.
 Instead, the Enlightenment thinkers developed a way of understanding the universe called Deism—the idea, more or less, is that there is a God, but that this God is not the figure of the Old and New Testaments, actively involved in human affairs.
 He is more like a watchmaker who, once he makes the watch and winds it, has nothing more to do with it.

 The Enlightenment, the Monarchy and the Revolution

 The Enlightenment encouraged criticism of the corruption of the monarchy (at this point King Louis XVI), and the aristocracy.
-Enloghtenment thinkers condemned Rococo art for being immoral and indecent, and called for a new kind of art that would be moral instead of immoral, and teach people right and wrong.
+Enlightenment thinkers condemned Rococo art for being immoral and indecent, and called for a new kind of art that would be moral instead of immoral, and teach people right and wrong.

 Denis Diderot, Enlightenment philosopher, writer and art critic, wrote that the aim of art was "to make virtue attractive, vice odious, ridicule forceful; that is the aim of every honest man who takes up the pen, the brush or the chisel' (Essai sur la peinture).

 Ultimately the idea of a constitution failed, and the revolution entered a more radical stage.
-In 1792, Louis XVI and his wife Marie Antoinette, were beheaded along with thousands of other aristocrats believed to be loyal to the monarchy.
+In 1792, King Louis XVI and his wife Marie Antoinette, were beheaded along with thousands of other aristocrats believed to be loyal to the monarchy.